pingcap/docs/faq/backup-and-restore-faq.md

 You can try to reduce the number of tables to be created in a batch by setting `--ddl-batch-size` to `128` or a smaller value.

-When using `br` to restore the backup data with the value of [`--ddl-batch-size`](/br/br-batch-create-table.md#how to use) greater than `1`, TiDB writes a DDL job of table creation to the DDL jobs queue that is maintained by TiKV.
+When using BR to restore the backup data with the value of [`--ddl-batch-size`](/br/br-batch-create-table.md#how to use) greater than `1`, TiDB writes a DDL job of table creation to the DDL jobs queue that is maintained by TiKV.
 At this time, the total size of all tables schema sent by TiDB at one time should not exceed 6 MB, because the maximum value of job messages is `6 MB` by default (it is **not recommended** to modify this value.
 For details, see [`txn-entry-size-limit`](/tidb-configuration-file.md#txn-entry-size-limit-new-in-v50) and [`raft-entry-max-size`](/tikv-configuration-file.md#raft-entry-max-size)).
-Therefore, if you set `--ddl-batch-size` to an excessively large value, the schema size of the tables sent by TiDB in a batch at one time exceeds the specified value, which causes `br` to report the `entry too large, the max entry size is 6291456, the size of data is 7690800` error.
+Therefore, if you set `--ddl-batch-size` to an excessively large value, the schema size of the tables sent by TiDB in a batch at one time exceeds the specified value, which causes BR to report the `entry too large, the max entry size is 6291456, the size of data is 7690800` error.

 ### Where are the backed up files stored when I use `local` storage?

 > **Note:**
 >
-> If no Network File System (NFS) is mounted to a `br` or TiKV node, or if you use external storage that supports Amazon S3, GCS, or Azure Blob Storage protocols, the data backed up by `br` is generated at each TiKV node.**Note that this is not the recommended way to deploy `br`**, because the backup data are scattered in the local file system of each node.
+> If no Network File System (NFS) is mounted to a BR or TiKV node, or if you use external storage that supports Amazon S3, GCS, or Azure Blob Storage protocols, the data backed up by BR is generated at each TiKV node.**Note that this is not the recommended way to deploy BR**, because the backup data are scattered in the local file system of each node.
 Collecting the backup data might result in data redundancy and operation and maintenance problems.
 Meanwhile, if you restore data directly before collecting the backup data, you will encounter the `SST file not found` error.

-When you use local storage, `backupmeta` is generated on the node where `br` is running, and backup files are generated on the Leader nodes of each Region.
+When you use local storage, `backupmeta` is generated on the node where BR is running, and backup files are generated on the Leader nodes of each Region.

 ### What should I do if the error message `could not read local://...:download sst failed` is returned during data restore?